doh-halle/iot-data/README.md

 $ uvicorn  iotdata:app

-Launch your Postman app, at the beginning of the address bar choose the POST method from the dropdown list and and key in the URL - http://127.0.0.1:8000/process-audio into the address bar.
+Launch your Postman app, at the beginning of the address bar choose the POST method from the dropdown list and key in the URL - http://127.0.0.1:8000/process-audio into the address bar.

 Below the address bar, click the body tab, raw and JSON radio button